simon387/notes/java/liferay.md

 Note: I prefer to use Linux environments, but most clients require to use Window :worried:

-+ Intellij IDEA Ultimate (indexed search is great)
++ IntelliJ IDEA Ultimate (indexed search is great)
 + Liferay IDE
 + Visual Studio Code [(tips here)](../visual-studio-code.md)
 + Notepad++ (old but faster than VSC for large files)